 Couples can experience a variety of issues including ineffective communication, sexual issues, lack of trust, infidelity, divorce, remarriage, blended families, empty nest syndrome, and many other challenges.
 I work with couples of any age or gender, polyamorous, polygamist, and plural couples and families.
 We will develop skills for safe, validating, and more effective communication to help couples increase awareness, understanding, and intimacy.

 While planning your wedding, remember to also plan your marriage.
 A strong foundation is essential for a satisfying relationship.
 Whether it is your first marriage or you are getting re-married, pre-marital counseling will allow both of you to have the opportunity to intervene and change negative behaviors that could threaten the marriage.
 Ten-week program to assess the relationship, improve communication, teach conflict resolution skills, and explore intimacy and sexuality.

 Families undergo many changes.
 Just the act of aging provides challenges for both children and parents.
 Often when one individual is suffering and showing signs of problems, this is just the symptom of the pain the whole family unit is experiencing.
-We can work together to enable the family system to understand how each individual works in the system, individual roles, family rules, and how family's of origin help us to design our nuclear families.
-I apply Experiential and Conjoint Family Therapy to the families I work with along with Family Sculpting, Psychodrama, and Emotionally Focused Family Therapy.
+We can work together to understand how each individual works in the system, individual roles, family rules, and how family's of origin help us to design our nuclear families.
 I work with families going through divorce, blended families, and families looking for more effective ways to interact and improve their communication.